nkapila6/resume/typst/resume/main.typ

 == References

-Can be viewed on LinkedIn
-Others available on request
+Can be viewed on LinkedIn, Others available on request